weilingu/Brand-Logo-Component-Analysis/README.md

 *	`Brand_Shape_Contour_Detection.py` Finds all the contour(s) of the shape component(s) of a logo.
 *	`master.py` Call the functions, detect shapes, create final dataset.

-# Datasets
+# Datasets Sample:

 1. Shape dataset: Contains shapes of interest.
 Can be modified.
 2. Brand Information: Data from NASDAQ, cleaned and provided by Colin Williams.
-3. Logo image: 3457 publicly traded companies.
+3. Logo image: 50 publicly traded companies.
 Dataset provided by Colin Williams.